CuMA: Aligning LLMs with Sparse Cultural Values via Demographic-Aware Mixture of Adapters: Results and Analysis

 \subsection{Latent Cultural Topology and Generalization}

 To address \textbf{RQ3}, we investigate the learned geometric representation and its generalization potential.

 \paragraph{Visualizing the Latent Topology.} Figure~\ref{fig:topology} visualizes expert activation patterns for 65 countries via t-SNE.
-The router spontaneously organizes demographics into clusters aligning with sociological frameworks (e.g., Inglehart--Welzel~\cite{inglehart2005modernization}), such as the African-Islamic bloc and Confucian sphere.
-This confirms the construction of a \textbf{Latent Cultural Topology}, where groups with shared value affinities share model capacity without explicit supervision.
+The router spontaneously organizes demographics into clusters aligning with sociological frameworks (e.g., Inglehart--Welzel~\cite{Inglehart_Welzel_2005}), such as the African-Islamic bloc and Confucian sphere.
+This confirms the construction of a latent cultural topology, where groups with shared value affinities share model capacity without explicit supervision.

 \paragraph{Quantitative Verification: Zero-Shot Transfer.} We validate generalization by evaluating on held-out demographic profiles (Table~\ref{tab:generalization_full}).
-Despite lacking supervision for these specific profiles, \textsc{CuMA} exhibits robust topological transfer, with an average accuracy drop of only 2.12\% and minimal EMD increase (+0.0244).
-The English-Speaking cluster shows the smallest drop (-1.67\%), while even distinct spheres like African-Islamic degrade only marginally (-2.36\%), maintaining performance significantly above dense baselines.
+Despite lacking supervision for these specific profiles, \textsc{CuMA} exhibits robust topological transfer.
+Under the unweighted macro-average across clusters, accuracy drops by only 2.12\% and EMD increases by +0.0244.
+The English-Speaking cluster shows the smallest drop (-1.67\%), benefiting from richer pre-training representation and higher sociological compactness on the Inglehart-Welzel cultural map~\cite{Inglehart_Welzel_2005}.
+Even the more dispersed African-Islamic cluster degrades only marginally (-2.36\%).

+To contextualize these results, Table~\ref{tab:zero_shot_baselines} compares \textsc{CuMA}'s zero-shot performance against all baselines under the same held-out demographic profile protocol.
+For consistency with the main results table, this comparison uses sample-weighted averages.
+Under this aggregation, \textsc{CuMA} achieves 48.10\% zero-shot accuracy, significantly outperforming the strongest zero-shot baseline (HydraLoRA, 36.2\%) and even surpassing the full-supervision accuracy of several dense baselines (e.g., FFT: 45.54\%; LoRA: 40.06\%).